VincentH-Net/CSharpForMarkup/README.md

 [Using declarative style C# instead of XAML - should Xamarin redirect XAML efforts elsewhere?](https://forums.xamarin.com/discussion/123771/using-declarative-style-c-instead-of-xaml-should-xamarin-redirect-xaml-efforts-elsewhere?)

 Imo XAML in Xamarin Forms exists for historical reasons, to convince developers that are familiar with other Microsoft XAML dialects to onboard.
 However, if used as above, developers can use their existing XAML knowledge in C#.
 It should not take more than a day to become accustomed to the small syntax changes, to gain productivity every day.

+## Migrate from CSharpForMarkup to Xamarin.Forms.Markup
+Migrating involves renaming a number of helpers.
+You can do this quickly with a regex replace or by renaming the helpers in `XamarinFormsMarkupExtensions.cs` and letting Visual Studio update your markup.
+These are the renames:
+- Helpers ending on `H` / `V` -> end on `Horizontal` / `Vertical`
+- `Col` -> `Column` throughout
+- `BoolNotConverter` -> `NotConverter`
+- `EnumsForGridRowsAndColumns` -> `GridRowsColumns`
+- `sourcePropertyName` parameter of the binding helpers -> `path`
+- Namespace `CSharpForMarkup` -> `Xamarin.Forms.Markup`

+Other changes:
+- To use `Left`/`TextLeft` or `Right`/`TextRight`, add either `using Xamarin.Forms.Markup.LeftToRight` or
+`using Xamarin.Forms.Markup.RightToLeft`.
+For markup that is designed to support both left-to-right and right-to-left flow direction, it is recommended not to include either one of above namespaces, and instead use the `Start`/`TextStart` & `End`/`TextEnd` helpers
+- `Bind`, `Assign` and `Invoke` helpers now target `BindableObject` (was limited to `Element`)
+- Default bindable properties were added for most built-in Forms types
+- Font helpers now support any IFontElement (was limited to Button, Label, Entry and Picker)
+- Gesture recognizers: more built-in gesture recognizer types are supported, support to initialize gesture recognizers was added, support all possible binding parameters
+- Converters: support for typed converter parameters and culture
+- Add `BindCommand` helper to bind to default `Command` + `CommandParameter` parameters with a single method call
+- Add `Columns.Define(width, width ...)` and `Rows.Define(height, height...)` overloads for `Grid` to support concise row / column definitions without using enums
+- Remove PlatformSpecificsExtensions - replace with guidance in PR description on how to use any platform specific with .Invoke
+- Several bugfixes

 NJoy!